karbar09/udacity-dand-dataviz/README.md

 # Design
 The core of this visualization is a Choropleth of the United States of America.
 The smallest unit or entity is each State and the measured variable is the total loan origination amount in the state over a given period of time.
 Time is controlled by the user via the use of a slider (ranging from 2006 - 2014).

+Chart Type: Choropleth
+Visual Encoding: Encode origination amount in a given state as the intensity of a hue.
+Layout: Choropleth + Slider + Notes

 # Feedback

 # Resources